 Action Progress RAG 5.7 Implement projects to improve the energy efficiency of social housing, focusing on whole house retrofit to PAS2035 standards and identifying joint projects that maximise economies of scale where possible.
 Medway C awarded over £1million from the Social Housing Decarbonisation Fund (SHDF) to improve the energy efficiency rating of 190 council owned homes with current energy efficiency rating of D or below.
 The planned upgrades will also help to lower residents' energy bills.
 Dartford BC awarded £1 700 000 from SHDF to complete external wall insulation (EWI) on 200 properties.
 Also, through the Dartford Low Carbon Exchange Project, Dartford BC partnered with Low Carbon Exchange to deliver an EWI upgrade programme to approximately 75 homes.
 Folkestone and Hythe DC awarded SHDF to complete whole house retrofits, some of which include renewable generation and air source heat pumps (ASHP).
 Wave 1 totalled £2.5m and treated 125 homes.
 Wave 2.1 is £4.48m and will treat 300 homes in the same way over 2 years.
 The programmes outcomes include ensuring that the resident's energy use falls.
 Gravesham BC completed communal LED lighting replacement programme at Pegasus Court, Portreeve Court and Longferry Court and this will result in annual carbon savings of 56 tonnes.
 The programme of heat pumps and solar panel installation for 15 homes at Springvale Court has also been completed.
-All 15 homes have net zero energy, an EPC of A, and an annual carbon savings of 83 tonnes.
-Gravesham BC improved the energy efficiency of its housing stock with an EPC Rating of C or above to 79%, (up from 73% in 2022 and 58% in 2021).
+All 15 homes have net zero energy, an EPC of A, and an annual carbon savings of C or above to 79%, (up from 73% in 2022 and 58% in 2021).
 RISK: The cost of works has continued to increase during 2023 along with a reduction in workforce and material availability.
-Again, concerns have been raised about the lack of resource, supply chain issues, increasing costs and lack of skills to deliver social housing retrofit.
-Due to the location of stock, joint projects are hard to identify. amper LEAD: Stock holding authorities/Registered Providers
+Again, concerns have been raised about the lack of resource, supply chain issues, increasing costs and lack of skills to deliver social housing 2023 along with a reduction of stock, joint projects are hard to identify. amber LEAD: Stock holding authorities/Registered Providers